Jarzka/stylefy/README.md

 ## Stable version

-Designed to be used only with [Reagent](https://github.com/reagent-project/reagent).
+Designed to be used with [Reagent](https://github.com/reagent-project/reagent) or on the backend.
 Add dependency:

 ```clj
 [stylefy "2.2.2"]